soilwise-he/SoilWise-documentation/tech/docs/interfaces/uis.md

 # User Interfaces (UIs)

-The usability of the SoilWise Repository will eventually not only be determined by its back-end functionality and the (meta)data and knowledge it exposes.
+The usability of the SoilWise Catalogue will eventually not only be determined by its back-end functionality and the (meta)data and knowledge it exposes.
 Users, whether they are data & knowledge providers, consumers or SWC administrators, will operate the system through various user interfaces.

-Within the first and second development iterations, the following User Interfaces have been deployed as part of the SoilWise Repository:
+Within the first and second development iterations, the following User Interfaces have been deployed as part of the SoilWise Catalogue:

 ## Interfaces for end users